 One of the primary culprits of the confusion I see on Unity Answers is an apparent disagreement over what Unity expects its unit size to be.
 Some users will confidently say that “Unity works in meters, so 1 unit is 1 meter”, and others will counter this with “The size of your units of measurement are entirely arbitrary, just pick whatever works best and go.”

 Both of these opinions are correct, as a Unity forum user once wisely stated:

 “A Unit is a meter if you treat it like a meter.”– AngryPenguin

 As accurate as this statement is, and although Unity can indeed support any value as its default unit distance/length size (excluding prohibitively large or small numbers), out of the box it will expect meters.

 Unity Technologies had to pick a default value so they could calibrate their systems to work for the greatest number of projects.
 Here is a table of what they came up with for the default unit settings across different types of measurement.

 The following table can be used as a reference for the default size of various Unity objects and settings.
 Although these values are all in Unity Units, remember that by default the engine also treats them as in meters.

 Changing the unit of measurement

 There are many good reasons to want to work in a custom unit of scale.
-Sometimes centimeters is the better choice as it makes it easier for level designers to place objects with precision.
+Sometimes centimeters are the preferred choice as it makes it easier for level designers to place objects with precision.
 Likewise, if your project involves working in spaces the size of a planet, then something much larger might be more appropriate!

 The bad news is there isn’t a simple setting that tells the engine to compensate for a change in measurement unit and off you go.
 The good news is that Unity gives you a lot of control over changing individual project settings, and it’s just a matter of knowing which ones you need to update and where they are.